 MSMA works closely with the American Medical Association to recruit students as members and to encourage student attendance at AMA meetings.
 The AMA provides advocacy resources and support to state medical associations as well as many opportunities to become a physician advocate.
 Contact Sheryl Ashley at [email protected] to become an AMA member.

-Volunteer at a MMPAC event
+Volunteer at an MMPAC Event

-Volunteer at MSMA Headquarters.
+Volunteer at MSMA Headquarters